cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 integer in little-endian order and reducing the integer modulo l, as in [@RFC8032].

-Note that this is the same scalar field as Curve25519, allowing existing implementations to be reused.
+This is the same scalar field as Curve25519.
+Note that while it is very strongly recommended to ensure any scalar s is canonicalized in the range 0 <= s < l, it is not a strict requirement in order to allow scalar arithmetic implementations in existing Curve25519 libraries to be reused.

 # decaf448 (#decaf448)